Catering Services

 What catering services do you provide in Saudi Arabia?

-Here is the breakdown.
-We give full on-set catering including hot breakfast, lunch, and dinner, non-stop craft services with Arabic coffee, and second meals for late hours.
-Our caterers serve shoots in Riyadh, Jeddah, AlUla, NEOM, and desert and coastal locations across the Kingdom.
+We give full on-set catering.
+This means hot breakfast, lunch, and dinner, plus non-stop craft services with Arabic coffee and second meals for late hours.
+Our caterers serve shoots in Riyadh, Jeddah, AlUla, NEOM, and desert and coastal spots across the Kingdom.

 Is all catering halal-compliant?

 Yes.
 All catering in Saudi Arabia is fully halal-compliant.
-This is non-negotiable and applies to all food preparation, sourcing, and service.
-Global crews dietary needs are accommodated within halal parameters.
+This is firm and covers all food prep, sourcing, and service.
+We meet the dietary needs of global crews within halal limits.

 How do you handle Ramadan production catering?

-During Ramadan, our caterers adjust service to comply with Kingdom rules.
-We give pre-dawn suhoor meals and iftar spreads, setting up closely with shoot schedules.
-Non-fasting global crews are served discreetly in designated areas.
+During Ramadan, our caterers adjust service to meet Kingdom rules.
+We serve pre-dawn suhoor meals and iftar spreads, timed closely to shoot schedules.
+We serve non-fasting global crews quietly in set-aside areas.

 What's included in craft services?

-Craft services has non-stop availability of Arabic coffee with cardamom, tea, cold beverages, dates, fresh fruit, nuts, and quick energy foods across the shooting day.
-Hydration stations are key in Saudi Arabia's climate.
+Craft services keep Arabic coffee with cardamom on hand all day, plus tea, cold drinks, dates, fresh fruit, nuts, and quick energy foods.
+Hydration stations matter a lot in Saudi Arabia's climate.

 Can you cater at remote desert locations?

 Yes.
-Our caterers often service desert shoots in the Empty Quarter, AlUla, and NEOM area.
-We deploy fully climate-controlled mobile kitchens with independent power, water supply, and refrigeration, reaching locations by 4WD convoy.
+Our caterers often serve desert shoots in the Empty Quarter, AlUla, and the NEOM area.
+We send fully climate-controlled mobile kitchens with their own power, water supply, and refrigeration.
+They reach sites by 4WD convoy.

 What about sustainable catering?

-We give sustainable catering options including reduced single-use plastics, food waste minimisation, and locally-sourced ingredients where ready.
-We set up with local suppliers for fresh produce and follow responsible waste management practices.
+We give green catering options.
+We cut single-use plastics, trim food waste, and use local ingredients where we can.
+We work with local suppliers for fresh produce.
+We follow sound waste management practices.

 Related Services